ezralanglois/arachnid/docs/reconstruction.rst

 	reconstruction_cmdline

-This protocol describes single-particle reconstruction of a biological specimen (e.g. the ribosome) from a collection of electron micrographs.
+This protocol describes single-particle reconstruction of a biological specimen (e.g. the ribosome) from a collection of cryo-electron micrographs.

 This tutorial covers setting up a workflow for preprocessing images for 3D angular refinement using a graphical User Interface.
 You may alternatively wish to run everything from the command line.
 This